norsetto/OpenGL/src/radeonrays/README.md

 ## Things I'd like to add:
 * Cmake
 * It would be nice to use an openCL buffer for the camera (as in the original).
 But how to update it!?
-* A somewhat more complex scene, perhaps Sponza?
-Perhaps more lights?
+* A somewhat more complex scene (it currently segfaults with sibenik)
 * Obviously reflections and refractions.
 * Antialiasing.
 * Heck, it would also be nice to use montecarlo generation and denoising!